boldport/pcbmode/README.md

 PCBmodE was written and is maintained by Saar Drimer of [Boldport](https://boldport.com).
 It has been used to design all of Boldport's [products](https://boldport.com/shop) since 2013.
 It is, therefore, very functional but sadly not that well documented and development happens in bursts.

-That said, the next version of PCBmodE, 'cinco', we'll focus on the following:
-* Ease of installation and getting started
+The next version of PCBmodE is v5, codename 'cinco'.
+For this release I'd like to get the following done:
-* Complete migration to Python3
+* Package PCBmodE so it's easy to install
-* Update and refresh documentation
+* Update and maintain the documentation
-* Resolve known usability and functional bugs
-* Enhance performance
+* Migrate to Python3 (drop support for Python2)
+* Work with Inkscape 1.x (drop support for previous versions)
+* Improve performance and do better than the current simple caching method
+* Automatic 'gerber-lp' generation from SVG shapes
+* Support any font form Google Fonts
+* Fully support SVG paths (currently 'l' is buggy and 'a' isn't supported)

 ## Contributing